vesoft-inc/nebula-docs/docs-2.0/reuse/source_connect-to-nebula-graph.md

 ### Export a DOT file

-DOT files save the return results of a executed command, and the result information it saves is different from CSV files.
+DOT files save the return result of a executed command, and the result information it saves is different from CSV files.

 !!!
 Note